aroundwithalex/aroundwithalex/README.md

 My name is Alex Pope, and I'm a Software Engineer based in the United Kingdom.
 I currently work at [Elsevier](https://www.elsevier.com/en-gb), where I primarily focus on working with third-party APIs, building & maintaining databases and leveraging artificial intelligence to improve customer experience.

 I'm mainly a Python developer, but I am also familiar with a variety of other programming languages (C#, JavaScript et al).
-I've worked with numerous database systems (Postgres, Oracle, SQLite) and I also use other technologies such as Docker, Jenkins and Linux.
+I've worked with numerous database systems (Postgres, Oracle, SQLite) and I also use other technologies such as Docker, Jenkins, AWS and Linux.
 See below for a more detailed breakdown of my experience.

 If you want to get in touch, feel free to send me a connection request on [LinkedIn](https://www.linkedin.com/in/popealex/).